jsummers/imageworsener/readme.txt

    output image.
 Valid values for <n>:
     "8" is the default for most formats.
     "16" is supported for PNG and TIFF formats.
-    "32" and "64" are used with MIFF format (floating point).
+    "32" is used with MIFF format (floating point).
    Other depths are supported in some special cases.
 Use with caution -- this
     can be useful, but it may not do what you expect, and may disable optimizations.
 Consider whether you should use -cc instead.